It’s official. We are back from our latest road trip. And, quite frankly, I need a real vacation now.

 Last year we took our first road trip with the kids and enthusiastically agreed to make this our yearly family tradition.
 So far we have kept our end of the deal though there is always enough “I’m NEVER doing this EVERRR again” mumble to keep us guessing.

 This year’s trip was a bit shorter than the last.
 My husband tried new things and decided not to quit his job this time around, so we only had mere 2.5 weeks to explore.
 It was a lot of fun nonetheless with minimal chaos thanks to following our simple family road tripping rules.

 We visited 4 national parks and monuments and whatever caught our eyes along the way, did some unexpected off-roading in a place where wolverines and Bigfoot kiss you good night, traced the steps of Ancestral Puebloans and found (and left) some amazing ancient artifacts, camped at every single destination (we ARE a bit nuts), climbed up mountains and sand dunes and waded in a snowmelt spring, explored cool water-worn slot canyons, got bluff-charged by mad territorial hummingbirds, did some stargazing under the rustling wings of clouds of bats, met new people, and just allowed ourselves to get engulfed in the molecules of raw nature that we miss so much here in the city.

-It was great.
+It was pure awesomeness.

 Imagine leaving your lawn with a fresh haircut and coming back to wild grasslands on the verge of breaking village codes.
 (Surprisingly, no ticket.)

-Two huge blisters later, the tallgrass prairie is gone and I’m still alive.
+Two huge blisters later, the tallgrass prairie is now gone and I’m still alive.
 Yay?!

 Holy duck, I have to cook again!